 Stora Enso’s human rights commitment covers our employees, on-site contractors, external suppliers of materials and services and our other business partners, as well as communities living near our operations.
 Relevant Stora Enso policies and statements on human rights include:

-When it comes to human rights, Stora Enso is involved in some challenging markets, including China, Laos and Brazil.
-Many of the human rights challenges we face are deeply rooted in local society, and can only be effectively addressed through long-term commitment and close cooperation with local and global stakeholders.
-The UN Guiding Principles on Business and Human Rights emphasise that companies have an ongoing responsibility to respect human rights, even where government actions and regulatory frameworks are deficient.
-They encourage companies to implement human rights due diligence procedures that identify, assess, and address the human rights risks and impacts of their operations, products, and services.
+When it comes to human rights, Stora Enso’s operations cover challenging markets such as Russia, China, Laos, and Brazil.
+Many of the human rights challenges we face are deeply rooted in local society and can only be effectively addressed through a longterm commitment and close cooperation with global and local stakeholders.
+The UN Guiding Principles on Business and Human Rights emphasise that companies have an ongoing responsibility to respect human rights, even where government actions and regulatory frameworks are inadequate.
+Compliance with these principles requires companies to conduct human rights due diligence procedures to identify, assess, and remedy the human rights risks and impacts of their operations, products, and services.